-By day, I'm an historian at Indiana University, South Bend, where I teach 20th century U.S. history, cold war histories, and photographic/ film histories.
+I'm an historian at Indiana University, South Bend and teach 20th century U.S. history, cold war histories, and photographic/film histories.
 My publications include Edward Lansdale's Cold War (University of Massachusetts Press, 2005) and articles on the Vietnam War and the CIA.
 I'm currently working on a cultural history of the CIA.

-When not thinking and worrying about the past, I'm a photographer.
+When not thinking about the past, I'm a photographer.
 This website documents three thematic series that have shaped my photographic interests over the last twenty years.

 You can reach me at: jnashel@gmail.com or fill out the form below.